 The contributions of this paper are summarized as follows:

 \begin{itemize}

-\item We propose a multi-modal Transformer model to integrate the document text, layout and image information in the pre-training stage, which learns the cross-modal interaction end-to-end in a single framework. \item In addition to the masked visual-language model, we also add text-image matching and text-image alignment as the new pre-training strategies to enforce the alignment among different modalities.
-Meanwhile, a spatial-aware self-attention mechanism is also integrated into the Transformer architecture. \item LayoutLMv2 not only outperforms the baseline models on the conventional VrDU tasks, but also achieves new SOTA results on the VQA task for document images, which demonstrates the great potential for the multi-modal pre-training for VrDU.
-The pre-trained LayoutLMv2 model is publicly available at \url{https://aka.ms/layoutlmv2}. \end{itemize}
+\item We propose a multi-modal Transformer model to integrate the document text, layout, and visual information in the pre-training stage, which learns the cross-modal interaction end-to-end in a single framework.
+Meanwhile, a spatial-aware self-attention mechanism is integrated into the Transformer architecture. \item In addition to the masked visual-language model, we add text-image alignment and text-image matching as the new pre-training strategies to enforce the alignment among different modalities. \item LayoutLMv2 significantly outperforms and achieves new SOTA results not only on the conventional VrDU tasks but also on the VQA task for document images, which demonstrates the great potential for the multi-modal pre-training for VrDU. \end{itemize}